The cost of horse ownership starts with the cost of food

 - Some horses have special dietary needs and may require certain types of hay, or even no hay at all.
 Luckily the magic of modern nutrition is helping horses live longer, healthier lives even despite their medical conditions.

 Feed / Grain

-Feed or grain is commonly fed to horses to provide extra calories and nutrients, depending on the situation.
-While many horses under light work can get by just fine on hay and/or pasture, some horses really benefit from, or flat out require, the extra nutrition that comes from a bag.
+Feed or grain is commonly fed to horses to provide extra calories and nutrients.
+While many horses under light work can get by just fine on hay and/or pasture, some horses really benefit from, or flat-out require, the extra nutrition that comes from a concentrated feed.

 Pregnant or nursing mares blow through a lot of calories and may struggle to consume enough to maintain their body condition – particularly during lactation.

-Supplemental feed can really help them since they contain a higher calorie density as compared to forage.
-Growing foals, and horses that are doing more strenuous work, may also require supplemental feed to make sure they’re getting enough calories to burn and nutrients to keep their bodies in tip top shape.
+A supplemental feed can really help them since it contains a higher calorie density than forage.
+Growing foals, and horses that are doing more strenuous work, may also require supplemental feed to make sure they’re getting enough calories to burn and nutrients to keep their bodies in tip-top shape.

-Senior horses have wonderful feed options these days, too.
-Many manufacturers even make complete diets, which contain all of the forage that a horse needs in a convenient pellet shape.
-Horses with bad teeth now have an option to stay fat and sassy since you can soak these diets and make a delicious, easy-to-eat mash.
+There are wonderful feed options available for senior horses these days, too.
+Many manufacturers even make complete diets, which contain all of the forage a horse needs in a convenient pellet shape.
+Horses with bad teeth now have the option of stay fat and sassy since you can soak these diets and make a delicious, easy-to-eat mash.

 While you should avoid overfeeding your horse no matter their age, a complete feed can help keep your senior in good condition.